-- The TOE requires terminal of each type to authenticate itself before access according to effective terminal authorization is granted.
-To authenticate a terminal either as an inspection system or authentication terminal or signature terminal, General Authentication Procedure must be used. - The TOE will not support Basic Access Control (BAC), see [EACTR], sec.
+The TOE requires terminal of each type to authenticate itself before access according to effective terminal authorization is granted.
+To authenticate a terminal either as an in-

+- The TOE will not support Basic Access Control (BAC), see [EACTR], sec.
 1.1, 3.1.1 and Appendix G, because the file system of the TOE does not contain the BAC keys after Initialization and the security features of the TOE do not allow to create them later on. - The authorization level of an authenticated terminal shall be determined by the effective terminal authorization calculated from the certificate chain presented by this terminal to the TOE.
-All necessary certificates of the related public key infrastructure Country Verifying Certification Authority (CVCA) Link Certificates, Document Verifiers Certificates and Terminal Certificates - shall be available in a card verifiable format as specified in [EACTR, Appendix C.1 and sec.
-2.2.3.].
+All necessary certificates of the related public key infrastructure Country Verifying Certification Authority (CVCA) Link Certificates, Document Verifiers Certificates and Terminal Certificates shall be available in a card verifiable format as specified in [EACTR, Appendix C.1 and sec.
+2.2.3.]. - The following table gives an overview which types of terminals shall be supported for which single application of the TOE, see [11], sec.
+3.1 3.4 (please note that the effective ability of a terminal depends on its terminal authorization level finally derived from the presented certificate chain as stated above):